ericbulloch/d2r-single-player-backup/README.md

 **You can override these settings in a `config.json` file.** You can read about this in the [Configuration section](#configuration)

 When you navigate to the `Backups\Diablo II Resurrected` folder, you will see a folder with a timestamp as the name.
-It will have all your characters in it.
+It will have all your single player characters in it.

 ![Backup Sample](images/backup-sample.png)

+**Please note:** logging into Battle Net also causes your online characters' `.ctlo` files to get downloaded.
+I am not completely sure what these files do but I think it has information like name, level and what gear is equipped.
+My guess is that it uses this information so that it can display and render your character on the character selection page.
+Anyways, this script, by default, will prune those `.ctlo` files from previous backups.

 ## How to install and run